glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

 An example of automated testing tool in Kotlin is the JUnit framework.
 Basically, JUnit require us to identify which function it should execute when we run the test.
 It also let us define our expectation of the function by using **assertions**.

 Assertions are statements that check whether a given condition is true during the execution of a test case.
-Let's get to an example :
+Let's get to an example:

 ```kotlin
 import org.junit.jupiter.api.Test